Judas's belt

 A Judas' belt, sometimes called Judah's belt (and spelled as Judas's Belt), is a type of firecracker that produces multiple explosions.
 It is one of the most popular firecrackers in the Philippines during New Year's Eve celebrations.

 Etymology

 Known as Sinturón ni Hudas (Tagalog for "Judas' belt," from the Spanish cinturón de Judas). the firecracker's name originates from its use in an old Catholic tradition during Holy Week in Spain and its former colonies, wherein a chain of firecrackers is strapped to a papier mache effigy of Judas Iscariot and then lit up.
 The explosion then burns the said effigy to ashes.
-This practice mostly happens during Good Friday and Easter Sunday.
-Although it is discontinued in the Philippines, the aforementioned practice is still prevalent in Spain and Mexico.
+This practice of burning the effigy mostly happens during Good Friday and Easter Sunday, and although it has been long discontinued in the Philippines, the aforementioned practice is still prevalent in Spain and Mexico.